Ta'Quan Zimmerman: College career

 In the fall of 2010, Zimmerman headed to Long Island University as a walk on, where he had to pay his own tuition, room and board.
 He worked out with the team and planned on playing for the Blackbirds in 2011–12.
 During a team scrimmage, he felt his left knee buckle, an injury that was later determined to be a torn left meniscus.
 He subsequently returned home to recover from the injury after undergoing surgery.

 As a result, Zimmerman did not join Long Island in 2011–12.
 Instead, he joined Southeastern Community College in West Burlington, Iowa, but his stint lasted just a few months.
 In December 2011, ten players were dismissed from the school after getting caught breaking into an on-campus store, while two others were declared academically ineligible.
 With Zimmerman now one of only two players remaining on the roster, the team were forced to forfeit the final 12 games of the season.

-The following summer, Zimmerman received a call from Jerry Burns, the coach at Monroe Community College in Rochester, New York.
-At Monroe, Zimmerman started at shooting guard during the 2012–13 season, and averaged 10.1 points, 5.9 rebounds and 3.3 assists per game while shooting 39.7% from the floor and 25.6% on three-pointers.
-Monroe finished 32–4 and fifth in the nation among Division 2 community colleges.
+The following summer, Zimmerman received a call from Jerry Burns, the coach at Monroe Community College (MCC) in Rochester, New York.
+At MCC, Zimmerman started at shooting guard during the 2012–13 season, and averaged 10.1 points, 5.9 rebounds and 3.3 assists per game while shooting 39.7% from the floor and 25.6% on three-pointers.
+MCC's team finished 32–4 and fifth in the nation among Division 2 community colleges.
 Zimmerman made the second-team All-Region squad and left a positive impression.

 With his United States college eligibility now over, Zimmerman moved north to Canada for a year at Thompson Rivers University in Kamloops, British Columbia.
 He played for the WolfPack in 2013–14 and quickly adjusted to a new system and Canadian college rules.
 He finished second in the 16-team Canada West conference in scoring (19.6 points per game) and three-point percentage (44.9%).
 Thompson Rivers went 13–9 and advanced to the postseason for the first time in its history.
 While another year at Thompson Rivers was on the cards, Zimmerman chose instead to declare for the 2014 NBA draft.